-The voltage waveforms of the inductors in the converter shown in Figure 11(a) and (b) are identical, and hence they can magnetically be coupled on a single core which significantly reduces the overall size of the converter because the inductor is the heaviest component over any other components in a converter [6].
-Figure 11(c) depicts the circuit arrangement of bridgeless SEPIC with coupled inductors.
-The voltage conversion ratio M, i.e., V_0/v{ac} of the circuit shown in Figure 11 in the DCM operation is expressed as:
+The voltage waveforms of the inductors in the converter shown in Figs. 11(a) and (b) are identical, and hence they can magnetically be coupled on a single core which significantly reduces the overall size of the converter because the inductor is the heaviest component over any other components in a converter [6].
+Fig. 11(c) depicts the circuit arrangement of bridgeless SEPIC with coupled inductors.
+The voltage conversion ratio M, i.e., V_0/v{ac} of the circuit shown in Fig.11 in the DCM operation is expressed as where R_L is the load resistance and R_e is given as where